th7mo/th7mo.com/ssh-key.md

 cat ~/.ssh/id_ed25519.pub | wl-copy
 ```

-In this example the output of the `cat` command got redirected to `wl-copy`; a utility part of [wl-clipboard](https://github.com/bugaevc/wl-clipboard).
+In this example the output of the `cat` command got redirected to `wl-copy`; a utility part of [`wl-clipboard`](https://github.com/bugaevc/wl-clipboard).
-Add the key (that should be inside your clipboard now) to your {Github, Bitbucket, Gitlab} account.
+Add the key (that should be inside your clipboard now) to your {GitHub, Bitbucket, GitLab} account.

 ## Adding the private SSH key to the ssh-agent

-Choose one of the following options to add a SSH key to the ssh-agent.
+Choose one of the following options to add an SSH key to the ssh-agent.

 ### Option 1: use ssh-add manually